kakaloka/Thaw-Ponds/README.md

 In the terminal:

-print the column with the contig id:
+print the column with the contig id,
+Example:

 ```shell